Advertisement

 A healthy brain, like any organ really, starts with a nutrient-rich, balanced diet—no questions asked.
 However, there are plenty of steps you can take beyond the food (or supplements) you consume to support brain longevity, too.

-According to memory coach Jim Kwik, author of Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life, there’s one easy step you can take first thing in the morning to boost your brain health—here’s one tip he recently shared on the mindbodygreen podcast.
+According to memory coach Jim Kwik, author of Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life, there’s one easy step you can take first thing in the morning to boost your brain health—here’s one tip he shared on the mindbodygreen podcast.

 Want a healthier brain?
 Brush your teeth with the opposite hand